 Note the copy of Daniel 11:30 to 12:1 showing the parallel to “the children of God and “the people that do know their God . . . they that understand among the people” and “them of understanding” showing the importance of the context of chapter 11 to that of chapter 12.

 Verse 2: And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.

-So, when Michael stands up, not all of His people will be sleeping “in the dust of the earth.”
-There will be others who “are alive and remain unto the coming of the Lord” (1 Thessalonians.4:15).
-We cannot be certain, at this point, but “the people that do know their God [that] shall be strong, and do exploits” will “be holpen with a little help [and proclaim the] tidings out of the east . . . “ (Daniel 11:32, 34 , 44) will be among them “which are alive” for they are to be “purge[d], and [made] white, even to the time of the end” (Dan.11:35).
-It is also likely that the “many” (Dan.11: 32) whom they instruct will survive with them.
+When Michael stands up, not all of His people will be sleeping “in the dust of the earth.”
+There will be others who “are alive and remain unto the coming of the Lord” (1 Thessalonians 4:15).
+We cannot be certain, at this point, but “the people that do know their God [that] shall be strong, and do exploits” and “be holpen with a little help [and proclaim the] tidings out of the east . . .”
+(Daniel 11:32, 34, 44), will be among them “which are alive”; but they are to be “purge[d], and [made] white, even to the time of the end” (Daniel11:35).
+It is also likely that the “many” (Daniel 11: 32) whom they instruct will survive with them.

-But, the picture Gabriel projects is not all favorable because, at the same time, “many . . . shall awake . . . to shame and everlasting contempt” instead of “everlasting life” like the others.
+The picture Gabriel projects is not all favorable, because at the same time “many . . . shall awake . . . to shame and everlasting contempt.”
 God is too merciful to allow them to live forever in “shame and everlasting contempt.”
-Therefore, they will be returned to the grave when they cry “to the mountains and rocks, Fall on us, and hide us from the face of him that sitteth on the throne, and from the wrath of the Lamb.”
-(Revelation 6:16).

 Verse 3: And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.